Gerhard Steinke

-Gerhard Steinke (born 12 August 1927 in Dresden) is a German sound engineer.
+Gerhard Steinke (12 August 1927 – 26 May 2025) was a German sound engineer.

+Background

 He studied acoustics in Dresden and began his career at Radio Dresden in 1947.
 In 1953, he joined the Radio and Television Research Centre (German: Rundfunk- und Fernsehtechnisches Zentralamt) in Berlin, where he established a laboratory focused on acoustical boundary problems in broadcasting.
 In 1956, he set up the first subjective listening test group to assess sound recordings and impairments in broadcasting.
 His findings were incorporated into international standards—including from the International Radio and Television Organisation (OIRT), the International Telecommunication Union, and the European Broadcasting Union—on listening tests and testing rooms.

 Steinke lectured on sound technology and electronic music at Berlin's University of Music for 27 years.
 For his work on audio standards, he received the OIRT's Honorary Golden Medal and the Acoustical Society of Hungary's Von Békésy Medal.
 He is also a life fellow in the Audio Engineering Society (AES) and a recipient of its Gold Medal Award.

+Steinke died on 26 May 2025, at the age of 97.